faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

  start_wqthread + 15
 ```

 Note the actual line of code in thread stack 0 is `???` in the translated case.
-Presumably this is the actual translated code that is synthesised by Rosetta.
+Presumably this is the actual translated code that is synthesized by Rosetta.

 Furthermore we have an additional two threads in the translated case, the exception server\index{Rosetta!Exception Server}, and the runtime environment:
 ```